 The figure of Jesus is one of the most iconic in history.

-The art around the image of Jesus Christ has been idealized both by amateur artists and by great masters.
+The art around the image of Jesus Christ has been idealized by both amateur artists and great masters.

-How is it possible to show on canvas a figure that is both fully human and fully divine?
-This kind of artistic daring is something even daring to try.
+How is it possible to show on the canvas a figure that is both fully human and fully divine?
+This kind of artistic daring is something even daring to attempt.

-Artists who painted in the Christian tradition have done exactly that for two millennia.
+Artists who painted in the Christian tradition have been doing exactly that for two millennia.